cssinjs/styled-jss/README.md

 })
 ```

-### With a base Style Sheet
+## Base Style Sheet

-Using base Style Sheet we can share classes between styled primitives and render function.
+Using base Style Sheet we can reuse classes in the render function and inside of a styled component.

 ```js
 import { Styled, injectStyled } from 'styled-jss'